Lens buyer's guide

 The lenses in this category have a large maximum aperture, and hence, a low f-number.
 The Panasonic Lumix G 20mm f/1.7 from the pancake category is also a low light lens.
 With an aperture of f/1.7, it is among the fastest Micro Four Thirds lenses available.

 At the moment, the ultimate low light lens is the Panasonic Leica DG Summilux 25mm f/1.4.
-Corresponding to a classic normal lens for a film based SLR system, 50mm f/1.4, this lens is good photographing in low light environments, and when you want a high degree of selective focus and bokeh.
+Corresponding to a classic normal lens for a film based SLR system, 50mm f/1.4, this lens is good for photographing in low light environments, and when you want a high degree of selective focus and bokeh.
 Sporting a Leica logo, it is a rather expensive lens:

 25mm is perhaps not the optimal focal length for a low light lens.
 It is too short for a portrait lens, and too long for photographing a group of people indoor.
 But, it remains a classic focal length for bright lenses, and I am sure many people like this lens a lot.